Manage membership automatically with dynamic groups

 Populate groups based on department or other conditions

-This page is for administrators.
+This page is for administrators who manage groups for an organization.
 To manage groups for your own account, visit Google Groups help.

 Supported editions for this feature: Frontline Standard; Enterprise Standard and Enterprise Plus; Education Standard and Education Plus; Enterprise Essentials Plus; Cloud Identity Premium.
 Compare your edition